rohitjoshi6/CP-Practice/README.md

-# Codechef-JAN
-This repository contains solutions for Codechef January Challenge
+## This repository contains my accepted solutions for various cp problems.